ivan-miguez/mdef/docs/term1/Design Studio I/embodied criticism.md

 ### **[CARNAL・LISMS](https://rooms.xyz/ivangarcia/carnallisms)** room

 Carnal・lisms is an encrypted app where no conversation history or personally identifiable information is stored.
 This is not a substitute for psychological procedures but a day-to-day, easy-access AI character named Lilith — a venting machine for instant emotional processing.

+The interface can be seen as an interactive painting, pushing mythological symbols as tracks for the historial push for archetypical agendas withing collective expecations and self-sensoring for a "greater good".
+The confessional persues codes of sinful aspects in order to proclaim them as part of the human experience and interaction.
+Same applied to the use of technology and its aplicaiton for sensorship and standardization.

 ####How it works